Advice on financing your studiesRead out

-- “Eingliederungshilfe” (integration aid, e.g. Braille literature, readers) in accordance to § 54 SGB XII
+- “Eingliederungshilfe” (integration aid, e.g. Braille literature, readers) in accordance with § 54 SGB XII

-- additional support to cover basic needs or expensive nutrition in accordance to § 30 (4) and (5) SGB XII
+- additional support to cover basic needs or expensive nutrition in accordance with § 30 (4) and (5) SGB XII

 The public authorities in charge of the SGB XII are responsible for this additional support.